 Unfortunately, this doesn’t work anymore.
 It never worked even.
-Reciprocity and Cooperation at the Workplace have been forgotten gradually and with the same speed, the workplaces are failing as well.
+Reciprocity and Cooperation at the Workplace have been forgotten gradually and at the same speed, the workplaces are failing as well.

 Here is the story: